tanaylab/schic2/README.md

 install.packages("http://www.wisdom.weizmann.ac.il/~lubling/schic2/misha_3.5.6.tar.gz", repos=NULL)
 ```

 We supply an mm9 genomic database with the genomic and epigenetic data required to run the sequence pipeline and the downstream analysis.
 Download and unpack [this](http://www.wisdom.weizmann.ac.il/~lubling/schic2/schic2_mm9_db.tar.gz) archive (5.5 Gb after unpacking).
+The _trackdb_ folder in this tar is the root directory of the genomic database, later referred to as _groot_.

 ## Who do I talk to? ##
 For help, please contact yaniv.lubling@weizmann.ac.il